Amerisleep vs. Tuft & Needle Mattress Reviews

 Amerisleep’s Trial Period, Warranty, and Return Policies

 Amerisleep has a 100-day sleep trial.
 They recommend sleeping on the mattress for 30 days before returning it.
-However, the mattress can be returned at any time during the trial period.
-Amerisleep takes care of all the return packing and shipping, including the cost.
+After thoroughly trying the mattress out, the mattress can be returned for a full refund.

 Amerisleep mattresses have a 20-year, prorated warranty that’s broken into two parts.
 In the first ten years, the company will replace or repair defective workmanship or materials at no cost to the consumer.
 Indentations over three-quarters of an inch that are not due to an improper foundation are covered under the warranty.
 There’s a detailed list in the warranty of what counts as a defect, but it does not include tears, stains, or burns.